 How to Clean Black Stainless Steel

-Why do people love black stainless steel kitchens?
+Before we dive into how to clean black stainless steel appliances, we need to understand why people love black stainless steel kitchens.
 One reason is they do such a great job holding up against time.
 Scratches and finger-prints are harder to see on black stainless appliances which has been credited to their jump in success.

 Even though these appliances call for less maintenance, they still require routine cleaning as they collect grime and leftover food residue like all other appliances.
 One of the most common mistakes when maintaining black stainless steel appliances is using the wrong cleaning products.
 This can ultimately ruin your appliance, and in some cases void the warranty.
 This week we’ll be teaching you the best ways in which to clean black stainless steel appliances!